Notarrogantjustbetter/resume/README.md

-Cv templated created with Python and Django.
+Cv template created with Python and Django.